seamusgould/WhatsUpApp/doc/use-cases/find-activity.md

 **Level:** User goal

-**Primary actor:** User
+**Primary actor:** Viewer

 **Stakeholders and Interests:**
-- **User finding activity:** Wants to quickly find out what is happening, when the activity starts and ends, and where on campus it is happening.
+- **Viewer:** Wants to quickly find out what is happening, when the activity starts and ends, and where on campus it is happening.
 Does not want to see events that are not actually happening.
-- **User posting activity:** Wants to share information about activity with other users.
+- **Poster:** Wants to share information about activity with other users.

 **Preconditions:**
 - User is identified and authenticated.